5 Corporate Fixed Deposit terminologies to know

 Five Important Corporate Fixed Deposit Terminologies

-Interest Rate - Interest is the capital appreciation or the profits earned over and above the principal amount invested.
-The rate at which the invested amount grows over a particular time period is commonly referred to as the Interest rate.
-Interest rate is usually denoted in % terms.
-Fixed deposit interest rates can rest monthly/quarterly/semi-annually/annually based on the choices provided by the corporate fixed deposits.
+Interest is the capital appreciation or profit earned over and above the principal amount invested.
+The rate at which the invested amount grows over a specific time period is called the interest rate, usually expressed in percentage terms.
+Corporate fixed deposit interest rates may be offered monthly, quarterly, semi-annually, or annually based on the options provided.
+Understanding this is one of the foundational corporate fixed deposit terminologies for all investors.
+2. Tenure

 AssetPlus has recently launched attractive corporate fixed deposits by partnering with reputed companies like Shriram Transport Finance and Mahindra Finance.
 Various options are available to cater to distinct personal needs and can be customized as per requirements.